BrainAnnex/brain-annex/README.md

 **Install Neo4j**

-All testing is done with *Neo4j version 4.3.4*, both the community and the enterprise versions.
+All testing is done with *Neo4j version 4.3*, community version.
 (Use of the enterprise version is NOT required for Brain Annex!)

-You may install Neo4j on your computer, or on a virtual machine on the Cloud (we use the excellent pre-made Bitnami images on the Google cloud), or use a Neo4j service provider such as [Neo4j Aura](https://neo4j.com/aura/).
+You may install Neo4j on your computer, or on a virtual machine on the Cloud (we use the excellent pre-made Bitnami images on the Google cloud,
+as well as the inexpensive Oracle cloud), or use a Neo4j service provider such as [Neo4j Aura](https://neo4j.com/aura/).

 If you're just testing, we highly recommend